3 Count Bout

-3 Count Bout (Note: Also known as Fire Suplex (ファイヤー・スープレックス, Faiyā Sūpurekkusu) in Japan.) is a wrestling arcade game released by SNK in 1993.
+3 Count Bout (Note: Also known as Fire Suplex (ファイヤー・スープレックス, Faiyā Sūpurekkusu) in Japan.) is a 1993 wrestling video game developed and published by SNK for the Neo Geo arcade and home platforms.
+It was re-released multiple times on home consoles.

 Gameplay

 Gameplay screenshot showcasing a match with Bomberder facing off against The Gandhara.

 Players can play as one of 10 fictional professional wrestlers to fight for the SWF championship title.
 Along with the standard wrestling match, fights locations include venues such as car parks and factories (turning it into a hardcore wrestling match, with less restrictions and the ability to use weapons).
 In addition to that, two players can join in together for two-on-two tag-team matches.

-A feature of this game is its system.
-Gauges are displayed on the screen when you approach an opponent's wrestler during the match.
+One of the key features of this game is its combat system.
+Gauges are displayed on the screen when you approach your opponent during the match.
 The player can give priority to the technique by hitting the button repeatedly until the gauge meter is higher than the opponent's.
 Additionally, there are dashing techniques from a long distance, aerial killing from the top rope, promised foul attack, and middle distance batting techniques.
 Not only ordinary classic match rings venues are available, but also the street can be a match location as well.

 The game consists of 5 championships with their own stages.
 The first stage type is a wrestling ring where the opponents can bounce from the edges and can be out of bounds.
 The second stage type is street wrestling, where there are objects to destroy and weapons to wield.
 The last stage is the electricity stage where the borders are harmful and weapons are used.
 Press the A button to punch.
 Press the B button to kick.
 Press the C button to jump.
 Press the A and B buttons simultaneously for a quick moving retreat.
 Pull the joystick twice in a direction to rush that way.
 If the player rushes in the direction of a boxing ring edge, they can bounce back.
 If the player is down, repeatedly press the A button and pull the joystick left and right to get up.
 Press the C button to body drop on a downed opponent.
 Press the A button many times rapidly to use a special attack.
 Press Button A or B on a downed opponent to grab and wrestle.
 When the player and opponent clash in a wrestle, press the A and B buttons as fast as possible to push back.
 Press Button D to pin down a downed opponent and hold him for 3 seconds to win.
 Alternatively, some fighters have holds which can force an opponent with low stamina to submit.